 We have helped over 200 innovative firms, with 20 of those now authorised.
 Our regulatory sandbox helps create a ‘safe space’ for businesses to innovate.

 All businesses must comply with competition law and there can be serious consequences for non-compliance, including fines.

 If you think we should look at an issue you’ve come across

 Please tell us if you feel that your efforts to compete are being unfairly hampered, or that competition in your sector is not working well for consumers.

 We would be interested to hear about anything that could be inhibiting healthy competition.
-For example, this could arise from common industry practices preventing others doing things differently, specific behaviour of one or more competitors that may be preventing other firms from accessing consumers or markets and/or regulation that you consider is unduly burdensome.
+For example, this could arise from common industry practices preventing others doing things differently, specific behaviour of one or more competitors that may be preventing other firms accessing consumers or markets, or regulations that you consider unduly burdensome.